hmcc-global/hmccaa-web/docs/docs.md

 # Documentation Server

-This page describes the process for this current github.io server.
+This page contains all documentation regarding the [hmcc-global.github.io/hmccaa-web] site which hosts this documentation you are reading.

 ## Deploying

-To deploy changes to the
+To deploy changes, simply create a PR.
+This site will be automatically redeployed on every push to the main branch which edits the `docs/` folder.

 ## Viewing locally

-To install honkit, run:
+Prequisite: Install honkit.

 ```sh
 cd docs